 Having created your installation media you'll need to insert the USB or disc into your computer and boot from the installation media.
 You may need to search the internet for instructions on how to do this and the steps you’ll need to follow during the installation.
 Then follow the instructions to install Windows 10 or macOS.
 When you restart your computer, you'll have a clean installation running on a much faster computer which should really have the feel of a brand new computer.

 This has been a very top-level overview of the procedure involved in upgrading the hard drive in your computer from a traditional SATA drive to an SSD.
 Depending on your level of technical expertise and confidence you may be able to do this yourself.
 If not, feel free to get in touch and I'll be able to assist you.
+I cover a wide range of suburbs in Brisbane, and throughout Logan City and the Redlands.
 In most cases the procedure described here would take little more than an hour.